Mathematical Verification: Invariants

 Invariant:

-Claimable value is auto-credited to the Staking Wallet as stToken when unstake completes.
+Claimable value is auto-credited to the Staking Wallet as stToken only after the mandatory 7-day unstaking buffer completes.

 The platform fee schedule is fixed at the product level: